K1329284/EPE/README.txt

         SHOW_DEATHS = true <<< do you want the death count in the top right?
         SHOW_PERFORMANCE = false <<< do you want to see the red-black square that shows framerate?
         SPEED_IS_LIMITED = true <<< elastic walls and boosters can make you really fast, should it be limited to a realistic speed?
-  Oh, and comments can be left with "//" or "#"
-  Please do enjoy, the EPE is months of work between classes by one guy, me, Evan.
+  I hope you enjoy using the EPE.
+It represents months of work completed between classes by its creator, Evan.

 Obviously, there is also a built in editor called "EPE Editor.html" included in this folder.
 Here is how to use it:
   Using the '[' and ']' keys allows you to control the size of a rectangle called the "creator".